kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Word Tokenization

-Text splits on spaces.
+Text splits on spaces
-Punctuation separates tokens.
+Punctuation separates tokens
 Simple rules work surprisingly well

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.